Memory of Water

 There will be two artists’ residences in Govan with visits to the other cities involved to learn and be inspired by their example.
 The artists will work with local communities as well as politicians, planners and stakeholders.
 In the example of Govan, the artists will focus on the traditions of weaving, shipbuilding and engineering, which have played such an important role in shaping the memories of local people, the built environment and the landscape.

-The premise is that just as we as individuals carry the markers of our origins and place in tooth, bone and memory, so these places carry similar markers in the water, buildings and landscape.
+The premise is that just as we as individuals carry the markers of our origins and place in flesh, bone and memory, so these places carry similar markers in the water, buildings and landscape.
 By understanding these links, we can use the past as an instrument for constructing a new vision which can galvanise these communities into creating a better future.
+Just as there is a lore of the land, so there is a lore of water.